benbalter/wordpress-plugin-tests/readme.md

 Contributors
 ------------
-Special thanks to @johnpbloch for doing much of the legwork on the rewrite.
+Special thanks to @johnpbloch and @scribu for doing much of the legwork on the rewrite.